What is a death coach, end of life doula, or death doula?

 I became a death doula for three reasons:

-1. In my other life, I do human centered design and I’m a life coach.
-I’ve spent my career working with people on challenging topics—not just death, but also serious illness and chronic disease, money and debt, aging, life after retirement, sexual health, mental health, and more… I truly get that tough topics are deeply sensitive and that they bring up difficult emotions.
+1. I spent the entirety of my previous career in human centered design for health and wellbeing.
+I’ve always chosen to work side-by-side with people on challenging topics—not just death, but also serious illness and chronic disease, money and debt, aging, life after retirement, sexual health, mental health, and more… I truly get that tough topics are deeply sensitive and that they bring up difficult emotions.

-I’ve learned that alot of the hard stuff we deal with is made harder either because we don’t talk about it, or because we don’t question it.
+I’ve learned that much of the hard stuff we face is made harder either because we don’t talk about it or because we don’t question it.
 We don’t realize we can approach things in a different way.
-I’ve also learned that talking about tough things makes them less scary, and that we have way more options than we realize.
+I’ve learned that talking about tough things makes them less scary, and that we have way more options than we realize.

 2. I want to create space for people to explore things they don’t usually get to talk about.
-In choosing this role and in my work as a coach, I get to create space for you to explore an idea, figure out what you think about it, and make some decisions and take action so you can live your life (or what remains of it) fully and intentionally, and die at peace.
+In choosing this role and in my work as a coach, I create space for you to explore an idea, figure out what you think about it, and make decisions and take action so you can live your life (or what remains of it) fully and intentionally.

 My Vision